Monoidal categorification and quantum affine algebras II: Introduction

 \item[(\textbf{MT2})] We develop two combinatorial notions: \emph{admissible chains of $i$-boxes} which provide commuting families of affine determinantial modules, and \emph{box moves} which describe T-system in a combinatorial way.

-\item[(\textbf{MT3})] We study a family of subcategories $\Ca_{\g}^{[a,b],\Dd,\hhw}$ of $\catCO$, introduced in \cite{KKOP20C}, which contains Hernandez-Leclerc categories, and prove that $\Ca_{\g}^{[a,b],\Dd,\hhw}$ provides a monoidal categorification of a cluster algebra, when $\Dd$ is the duality datum arising from a $\rmQ$-datum $\Qd$ and a $\Qd$-adapted reduced expression of $w_0$. \ee
+\item[(\textbf{MT3})] We study a family of subcategories $\Ca_{\g}^{[a,b],\Dd,\hhw}$ of $\catCO$, introduced in \cite{KKOP20C}, which contains Hernandez-Leclerc categories, and prove that $\Ca_{\g}^{[a,b],\Dd,\hhw}$ provides a monoidal categorification of a cluster algebra, when $\Dd$ is the duality datum arising from a $\rmQ$-datum $\Qd$. \ee